fabien0102/ts-to-zod/README.md

 If you want to customize the schema name or restrict the exported schemas, you can do this by adding a `ts-to-zod.config.js` at the root of your project.

-Just run `yarn ts-to-zod --init` and you will have a ready to use configuration file (with a bit of type safety).
+Just run `pnpm ts-to-zod --init` and you will have a ready to use configuration file (with a bit of type safety).

 You have two ways to restrict the scope of ts-to-zod: